Contrast Therapy

 Your private room

-Your session takes place in a fully private room with its own ensuite shower.
-Towels and body wash are provided inside the sauna.
-A fresh fluffy towel is waiting for you after the plunge.
-You choose steam or infrared before you begin.
+The whole thing happens in a private room with its own ensuite shower.
+Towels and body wash inside the sauna, a fresh fluffy towel waiting after the plunge.
+Your space, your pace.

 Guided cold plunge

 Every plunge is guided.
-You won't be left to manage the cold alone — we work with you through the breath, through the initial shock, and through the settling that follows.
-The plunge temperature is tailored to you.
-First-timers start conservatively and progress over sessions.
+You're not left to face the cold on your own, we work with you through the breath, the first shock and the settling that follows.
+The temperature is tailored to you, and first-timers start gently and progress over sessions.

 Research-backed